 Using the library

-The Library is located on the 4th floor of the museum at Independence Avenue, SW & 7th Street, SW in Washington, DC.
-It is open to the public by appointment Monday-Friday, 10 am – 5 pm, with the exception of federal holidays, closures, and delays, by calling 202-633-2773 or e-mailing us at HMSGLibrary@si.edu.
+The Library is located on the 4th floor of the Museum at Independence Avenue, SW & 7th Street SW in Washington, DC.
+It is open to the public by appointment Monday-Friday, 10 am–5 pm, with the exception of federal holidays, closures, and delays, by calling 202-633-2773 or e-mailing us at HMSGLibrary@si.edu.
 Materials must be used onsite.
 The Library participates in remote reference, interlibrary loan, the museum publication exchange program, and exhibition loans.
 Additional information on visiting the Library can be found on the Using the HMSG Library page.

-The Hirshhorn Library houses more than 60,000 volumes and 30 current serial titles, as well as a 41 drawers of ephemeral art and artist files, and a small collection of artists’ book.
+The Hirshhorn Library houses more than 60,000 volumes and 30 current serial titles, as well as 41 drawers of ephemeral art and artist files, and a small collection of artists’ books.
 We cover the documentation and interpretation of major participants, events, trends, and critical discourse of modern and contemporary painting, sculpture, drawing, printmaking, photography, video, film, installation, performance, and emerging art forms from 1880 to the present.
-The onsite collection particularly focuses on artists in the Hirshhorn’s collection and on artists featured in the museum’s exhibition program.
+The onsite collection particularly focuses on artists in the Hirshhorn’s collection and on artists featured in the Museum’s exhibition program.
 We also provide onsite access to Smithsonian Libraries’ rich electronic resources, including journal and auction indexes.
-Additional materials housed off-site at the Smithsonian Libraries Research Annex (SLRA) in Landover, MD may be delivered to the Hirshhorn Library or consulted at SLRA by appointment.
+Additional materials housed off-site at the Smithsonian Libraries Research Annex (SLRA) in Landover, MD, may be delivered to the Hirshhorn Library or consulted at SLRA by appointment.

 Museum history and rights and reproductions